 Regrowth of nerve fibers may be misdirected, innervating lower facial muscles with periocular fibers and vice versa.
 The result is contraction of unexpected muscles during voluntary facial movements (synkinesia) or crocodile tears during salivation.
 Chronic disuse of the facial muscles may lead to contractures.

 Corneal drying must be prevented by frequent use of natural tears, isotonic saline, or methylcellulose drops and by intermittent use of tape or a patch to help close the eye, particularly during sleep.
 Tarsorrhaphy is occasionally required.

 In idiopathic facial nerve palsy, corticosteroids, if begun within 48 hours after onset, result in faster and more complete recovery (1).
 Prednisone 60 to 80 mg orally once a day is given for 1 week, then decreased gradually over the 2nd week.

 Antiviral drugs effective against herpes simplex virus (eg, valacyclovir 1 g orally 3 times a day for 7 to 10 days, famciclovir 500 mg orally 3 times a day for 5 to 10 days, acyclovir 400 mg orally 5 times a day for 10 days) have been prescribed, but recent data suggest that antiviral drugs provide no benefit (1).

 In facial nerve palsy, patients cannot move the upper and lower part of their face on one side; in contrast, central facial nerve lesions (eg, due to stroke) affect primarily the lower face.

-Cause of idiopathic facial nerve palsy is unclear, but evidence is increasingly implicating herpes viruses.
+Evidence that the mechanism for what was previously thought to be idiopathic facial nerve palsy is increasingly implicating herpes viruses.

 Diagnosis is clinical, but if onset is not clearly acute, MRI should be done.